“Over the next two days, we will bring you onto an entrepreneurial roller coaster, where you will learn how to start a business from scratch.”

-Open to all adults seeking to incubate a business idea.
+Open to anyone exploring a new business idea.

 We’ll start the first day off with an overview of what entrepreneurship is and then dig into the Startup Experience model, founded by Henrik Scheel out of the Silicon Valley.
-This model has been taught all over the globe and we’re looking forward to bringing to the Shenandoah Valley again this July.
+This model has been taught all over the globe and we’re looking forward to bringing to the Shenandoah Valley.

 SCCF partnered with the Startup Experience and the Virginia Department of Housing and Community Development to launch a brand new Entrepreneurship Program to the Shenandoah Valley – the Startup Experience.
 The first 2-day workshop, hosting over 150 students, was held at the BRCC Plecker Center on October 4-5, 2018.
 Numerous community partners and program mentors came alongside SCCF to tmake the event possible.
 With their support, we are able to continue offering the program to the public and the area students.
 Would you consider becoming a partner?
 Click here to learn more.

 Data shows that about 50% of high school graduates continue on to college, and that only 25% of those that do, actually obtain college degrees.
 Without any goals or sense of what is required to achieve such goals, many young people end up jobless or in low-wage jobs with little advancement opportunities.

 According to the Census Bureau’s Current Population Survey data, unemployment rates for youth are much higher than rates for other age groups.
 14-20% of youth aged 15-19 are currently unemployed.
 Low-income youth as well as Black and Hispanic youth also tend to have much higher unemployment rates.